jimhigson/oboe.js-dissertation/main/main.md

 To reify the vision above a streaming client is the MVP.
-Although an explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream it is not required to start taking advantage of progressive REST.
+Although an explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream regardless of how it is sent, a streaming server is not required to start taking advantage of progressive REST.
 In the interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as